 Because calculations must control for the variance (i.e. calculate standard error) before performing significance calculations, we’re working to add this as a feature in the future.

 Sample Ratio Mismatch (SRM) is a term that doesn’t get enough attention in the CRO community, and most testing platforms don’t alert users when it occurs.

 How do you know when proportions are extreme enough to be concerned?
 And why should you care?
-SRM indicates that your test was somehow performing incorrectly (e.g., incorrect bucketing, ramping of variants, pausing variants, interaction effects, etc.), which caused a disproportionate allocation of traffic between variations.
+SRM indicates that your test was somehow performing incorrectly (e.g., incorrect bucketing, ramping of variants, pausing variants, interaction effects, variant not working in certain browsers or devices, an advertisment or certain change (based on time) on the website blocked variant, etc.), which caused a disproportionate allocation of traffic between variations.

 All test calculators aren’t created equal.
 Calculators that are too simple can lead to inaccurate results, and those with greater complexity, too often, don’t help users understand the value of their sophistication.

 Here are four things to be aware of when using your existing calculators or picking new ones:

 - Centralization.
 Do the underlying statistical methodologies align?

 - Test duration awareness.
 Can you get real-time visibility into duration estimates?